okayamat/sinc-colloc-vol-fred/README.md

 The name of the program denotes the method and example number.
-For example, SE_orig_ex1.c denotes the Original SE-Sinc-collocation method for Example 1, and DE_new_ex2.c denotes the New SE-Sinc-collocation method for Example 2.
+For example, SE_orig_ex1.c denotes the Original SE-Sinc-collocation method for Example 1, and DE_new_ex2.c denotes the New DE-Sinc-collocation method for Example 2.

 LAPACK in Apple's Accelerate framework is used for computation of the